corwinm/oil.code/README.md

 [^2]: "\<C-p\>" keymap might have conflicts with Vim plugins and may require additional config
 [^3]: `oil-code.close` is implemented but I was not able to set the default keymap of "\<C-c\>"

+## Nerd Fonts

+[Nerd font](https://www.nerdfonts.com/) provide standard text characters along with a collection of icons.

+You can set the VSCode text editor to use an installed Nerd Font by setting `"editor.fontFamily": "JetBrainsMono Nerd Font"` where "JetBrainsMono Nerd Font" is an example of a Nerd Font.

+Once you have a Nerd Font set for your editor font, to use these icons in your oil view, set `"oil-code.hasNerdFont": true`.

 ## Other great extensions

 - [vsnetrw](https://github.com/danprince/vsnetrw): Another great option for a split file explorer.